toliaqat/xenon-wiki/service-design-patterns.md

 # Overview

-This guide  describes a few  common guidelines and  recommendations when implementing  a DCP  service.
+This guide  describes a few  common guidelines and  recommendations when implementing  a Xenon  service.
 It  also  describes a  few common  service patterns.

 ## Guidelines